Baton Rouge Medtronic Infuse Bone Graft Lawyers

 On July 1, 2008, the FDA issued a public health notification alerting healthcare practitioners of life-threatening complications associated with BMP when used in the cervical spine.
 The FDA received 38 reports of complications for patients with the Infuse Bone Graft used in the neck or cervical spine.

-The Wall Street Journal has reported that Medtronic paid approximately $800,000 to a surgeon who was accused of fabricating a study that reported positive results in support of the Infuse Bone Graft.
+The Wall Street Journal has reported that Medtronic paid a surgeon who was accused of fabricating a study that reported positive results in support of the Infuse Bone Graft.
 The United States Congress is beginning an investigation into the Medtronic Infuse Bone Graft.
 Lawsuits have been filed against Medtronic alleging injury from the Infuse Bone Graft.

 At Bohrer Brady LLC, our lawyers are committed to protecting the rights and interests of people who are injured by a defective medical device.
 If you or someone you love has suffered an injury as a result of the Medtronic Infuse Bone Graft, contact our office today for a free, confidential consultation.